Atomic Wallet Coin (AWC) Price Hits $0.86

-Atomic Wallet Coin (CURRENCY:AWC) traded down 0.3% against the dollar during the 1-day period ending at 10:00 AM E.T. on February 11th.
-Atomic Wallet Coin has a market capitalization of $9.07 million and approximately $87,435.00 worth of Atomic Wallet Coin was traded on exchanges in the last day.
-In the last seven days, Atomic Wallet Coin has traded 3% lower against the dollar.
-One Atomic Wallet Coin coin can currently be bought for $0.86 or 0.00001955 BTC on major exchanges.
+Atomic Wallet Coin (CURRENCY:AWC) traded up 1.4% against the dollar during the one day period ending at 0:00 AM Eastern on February 12th.
+Atomic Wallet Coin has a market cap of $9.14 million and approximately $23,221.00 worth of Atomic Wallet Coin was traded on exchanges in the last 24 hours.
+One Atomic Wallet Coin coin can currently be bought for approximately $0.86 or 0.00002039 BTC on major cryptocurrency exchanges.
+In the last seven days, Atomic Wallet Coin has traded 3.7% lower against the dollar.

 Atomic Wallet Coin Coin Profile